 - 90 will have increased ability to plan ahead for money needs

-We have 49 people enrolled with New Horizons.
+We currently have 89 people enrolled with New Horizons.
+Two of these have successfully found a job!
 See our Who we’ve helped section for stories about the people we have worked with.

 “I have always been fairly confident I think, but I just couldn’t be bothered doing things before – now I have someone to motivate me.”